getodk/pyodk/README.md

 client.get("projects/8")
 client.post("projects/7/app-users", json={"displayName": "Lab Tech"})
 ```
-You can find a more detailed tutorial [in the examples](examples/).
+You can find a more detailed tutorial in the Examples library in the pyODK documentation.

 These methods provide convenient access to `Client.session`, which is a `requests.Session` object subclass.
 The `Session` has customised to prefix request URLs with the `base_url` from the pyodk config.
 For example with a base_url `https://www.example.com`, a call to `client.session.get("projects/8")` gets the details of `project_id=8`, using the full url `https://www.example.com/v1/projects/8`.